the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 const lastNames = ['Wieruch', 'Finnley', 'Shaw'];
 ~~~~~~~

-In contrast to objects, arrays are a list of similar items (persons, fruits, aircrafts, prime numbers, ages).
+In contrast to objects, arrays are a list of domain related items (persons, fruits, aircrafts, prime numbers, ages).
 Even though it's possible to mix data types in an array, it's not commonly done.
 So usually one ends up with an array with one kind of data type in a list.
-So whenever you have a mix of data types in an array, ask yourself whether an object wouldn't be a better suited for this use case:
+So whenever you have a mix of data types in an array, ask yourself whether an object wouldn't be a better fit for this use case:

 {title="index.js",lang="javascript"}
 ~~~~~~~